jcert/jcert.github.io/_pages/cv.md

 *  2018-2019: Embedded Systems Engineer - MKD Tecnologia
    * Developed firmware and hardware for automation projects, mostly using C, working with ARM microcontrollers for low-power devices, ESP32 for Bluetooth communication and older architectures, such as 8051 and PIC16.
    * I also did PCB layouts, reducing production cost and improving our products.
 During my time as developer the hardware cost was reduced by more than 20%.
 I also provided remote support to our technical team and clients.
-   * I did field support a few times for our automation producsts (travelling to remote farms!)
+   * I did field support a few times for our automation products (travelling to remote farms!)
-   * In another project, I wrote MikroTik scripts to maintain a hotspot service and configured FreeRadius as AAA, using the routers API through Python scripts to remote update the MikroTiks and monitor them.
+   * In another project, I wrote MikroTik scripts to maintain a hotspot service and configured FreeRadius as AAA, using the routers API through Python scripts to remotely update the MikroTiks and monitor them.
    * Configured Linux servers using Docker and developed Ionic companion apps for our embedded projects.
-   * Debugged and fixed our costumer's code that interface with our products (WPF C#, SQL, and PostgreSQL).
+   * Debugged and fixed our custumer's code that interface with our products (WPF C#, SQL, and PostgreSQL).

 * 2017-2018: Intern - Universidade Estadual de Maringá